Skip to Main Content

 Elevation: 2469 ft.

 Matthews State Forest provides an excellent representation of the forests of southwest Virginia.
-The site’s relatively small size and approximately 1 mile of nature trails take the visitor through a labeled section of forest that introduces them to common resident trees such as white pine, white oak, black birch and American beech.
-Wide trail paths provide easy access for groups to walk through, although some of the steep grades may be difficult for wheelchairs.
-The birds of the area are numerous and noticeable from the interpretive trail.
+Three trails take the visitor through sections of forest and introduce them to common resident trees such as white pine, white oak, black birch, and American beech.
+The birds of the area are numerous and noticeable, especially along the 1.25-mile birding trail.
 Brown thrasher constantly flit across the path as they welcome nature enthusiasts to the forest.
 Red-eyed vireo call from the older stands of woods while white-eyed vireo make their presence known from the newer growth.
 The numerous plantings around the visitor center attract an array of butterflies.
 Eastern tiger swallowtail, great spangled fritillary and silver-spotted skipper are joined by common wood-nymph and eastern tailed-blue.

 Directions